zeps-system/zeps/README.md

 ## Overview over all of the commands

 ```
-	upgrade: Upgrades a package.
-	up: shortcut for upgrade.
 	test: Runs the module tests.
 	t: shortcut for test.
 	search: Search for packages matching a search term (on the ZPR).